-\boxtimes Aesthetics Agriculture and Forestry Resources \boxtimes Air Quality \boxtimes Biological Resources \boxtimes Cultural Resources Energy Geology/Soils Greenhouse Gas Emissions Hazards and Hazardous Materials Hydrology/Water Quality Land Use/Planning Mineral Resources \boxtimes Noise Population/Housing Public Services Recreation Transportation \boxtimes Tribal Cultural Resources Utilities/Service Systems Wildfire \boxtimes Mandatory Findings of Significance
+$\boxtimes$ Aesthetics Agriculture and Forestry Resources Air Quality $\boxtimes$ Biological Resources $\boxtimes$ Cultural Resources Energy Geology/Soils Greenhouse Gas Emissions Hazards and Hazardous Materials Hydrology/Water Quality Land Use/Planning Mineral Resources $\square$ Noise Population/Housing Public Services Recreation Transportation $\boxtimes$ Tribal Cultural Resources Utilities/Service Systems Wildfire $\boxtimes$ Mandatory Findings of Significance

-DETERMINA DETERMINATION: On the basis of this initial evaluation: I find that the proposed project COULD NOT have a sign environment, and a NEGATIVE DECLARATION will be p I find that although the proposed project could have a significant effect in this can the project have been made by or agreed to by the promitting NEGATIVE DECLARATION will be prepared ase because revisions ject proponent.
-A fect on the RT is required.
-I find that the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at lea one effect 1) has been adequately analyzed in an earlier document pursuant applicable legal standards, and 2) has been addressed by mitigation measure based on the earlier analysis as described on attached sheets.
+DETERMINATION: On the basis of this initial evaluation:

+I find that the proposed project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared.
+I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
+A MITIGATED NEGATIVE DECLARATION will be prepared.
+I find that the proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required.
+I find that the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
 An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed.
-I find that although the proposed project could have a sign environment, because all potentially significant effects (an adequately in an earlier EIR or NEGATIVE DECLARATION applicable standards, and (b) have been avoided or mitigular earlier EIR or NEGATIVE DECLARATION, including revision measures that are imposed upon the proposed project, in required.) have been analyzed DN pursuant to ated pursuant to that sions or mitigation K. Z. t and a second s 9/27/2021 Kari Syanetror n, CEQA Coordinator Date ran ovanstioi II, CEQA COOIUII aldi Daid
+I find that although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, nothing further is required.